 I got a very late start today at around 10.
 When I woke up at 8 it was in the 30's outside so I decided to let the sun warm things up before heading out.
 Asides from the hills I crossed over the Oregon trail during today's ride.
 One sign along route 99 claims wagon ruts from 1843 but it sits behind a fence with a smaller sign saying private property and to keep out.
-Not sure what the point of having the marker point out the ruts was if you have to take it on faith.
+Not sure about the wisdom of having an inviting historical marker which if visited might get you shot.
 The trail has actually crisscrossed the roads I've taken at several points but at no time have I seen any evidence of an actual trail.
 Wouldn't it be cool to have the whole trail open to cyclists?
 Paved, of course :-)

 Not feeling particularly rushed, feeling in fact plenty lazy, I took overlong breaks at two gas stations where I engaged locals in conversation.
 I'm amused at small town life in rural areas and can't help myself from asking them what there is to do knowing full well that the answer is nothing.
 The younger a person is out in these parts the less they like it.
 Older people though tend to rhapsodize and go on about the area's history and how life out here is of a slower pace... how they wouldn't change it for anything in the world.
 Different strokes for different folks goes the saying.